imbadatgit/cycleUI/README.md

 ## How to run
 Upload the cycle.ino sketch onto a Digispark.
 Any other Arduino will also work with slight modifications to the serial commands.

-Then connect the Digispark to your computer and start the ui:
+Then connect the Digispark to your computer (via the primary USB port) and start the UI:

     python ui.py

+Depending on your OS settings, you may have to change USB permissions for this to work.

 ## Wiring